Dave-team/Knowledge-base/Project management.md

 - Regularly bring in stakeholders to review the backlog priorities.
 - The backlog is always closely linked to the data roadmap based on business priorities
 - Have a rough indication of priority per ticket in the backlog
+- The ticketing tool is always the single source of truth for all projects/tasks you're working on

 ### Best practices
 - Apply scrum loosely: